What is SiftDo?

 What are the pricing tiers?

-• Bank Connect add-on: $1.99/month — auto-import transactions directly from your bank via Plaid (optional, any plan).
+- Bank Connect add-on: $1.99/month — auto-import transactions directly from your bank via Plaid.
+Requires any subscription.
+Solo users can earn 90 days free via Sift Credits.

 How do I cancel my subscription?

 You can cancel any time.
-Pro features remain active until the end of the current billing period.
-Your data is never deleted when you cancel.
+Subscription features remain active until the end of the current billing period.
+Your data is never deleted when you cancel — it's all on your device anyway.

 Can I get a refund?